danielerama/danielerama.github.io/index.md

 ## About me

+Hi all!

-Hi!
-I am a **PhD student** in **[Modeling and Data Science](https://dottorato-mds.campusnet.unito.it/do/home.pl)** at the [University of Turin](https://www.unito.it/) advised by Prof. [Rossano Schifanella](http://www.di.unito.it/~schifane/).
+I am Daniele Rama, Postdoctoral researcher at the [University of Turin](https://www.unito.it/), working with Prof. [Rossano Schifanella](http://www.di.unito.it/~schifane/).
 My research leverages methods from complex systems analysis and computational social science to study online user behaviors relying on large-scale digital data scources.

-Previously, I spent one year at the ISI foundation awarded with a [Lagrange scholarship](https://www.isi.it/en/lagrange-project/scholarships) working on a data-for-good project.
-Before that, I received my master degree in Physics of Complex Systems from the University of Turin and my bachelor degree in Physics from the University of Trento.
+Previously, I was PhD student in [Modeling and Data Science](https://dottorato-mds.campusnet.unito.it/do/home.pl) at the Dept. of Computer Science of the [University of Turin](https://www.unito.it/).
+During my doctoral studies, I have also been a [Research collaborator](https://www.mediawiki.org/wiki/Wikimedia_Research/Formal_collaborations) at the Wikimedia Foundation, and visited the [dlab](https://dlab.epfl.ch/) @EPFL (Lausanne, Switzerland) advised by Prof. Robert West.
+Before joining academia, I worked as a Junior Researcher at the [ISI Foundation](https://www.isi.it/en/home) in Turin.

+My background is in Physics of complex systems, which I studied in Turin and Trento.

+## Projects

+* project 1...

 ## Publications